Kalebu/Nida/README.md

 ## Contributions

-If there is anything yould would like to add warmly welcome, Jus fork it
+If there is anything yould would like to add warmly welcome, Just fork it

 ## Disclaimers